-8. Committee responsibility: Any committee project or grant that requires applicants to file a written request form must also require a certification that the applicant’s Association president and sport chair (if appropriate) have been notified of the application.
+9. Committee responsibility: Any committee project or grant that requires applicants to file a written request form must also require a certification that the applicant’s Association president and sport chair (if appropriate) have been notified of the application.
 Any committee awarding funding for projects or events to be held in any Association must notify the Association president in writing of the date and scope of the activity to be held in the Association.

 B. Committee chairs: Sports Committees shall elect their chairs under USATF's voting procedures in Regulation 9, subject to Board approval.
-The Board shall vote on approving Sports Committee chairs within three (3) weeks of election.
+The Board shall vote on approving Sports Committee chairs within ninety (90) days of election.
 The chairs shall serve as acting chairs, pending Board approval.
 Non-sports committees that elect their chairs, and all committees that elect other officers shall conduct their elections under Regulation 9.
 All elected committee chairs shall serve one-, two-, three-, or four-year terms.
 The committees shall determine the lengths of the terms prior to voting.
 Unless otherwise specified, the President shall appoint the chairs of all non-sports committees that do not elect their chairs.
 Such appointed committee chairs shall also be subject to Board approval.
-The Board shall vote on approving all President appointed committee chairs within three (3) weeks of appointment.
+The Board shall vote on approving all President appointed committee chairs within ninety (90) days of appointment.
 Chairs appointed by the President shall serve for the same term as the President's term.
 Non-sports committees that elect their chairs may also elect executive committees to act on their behalf between committee meetings.

 1. Duties of chair: All committee chairs shall: